Frequently Asked Questions

 Basically, there's no wrong way to brew tea.
 Think of tea brewing as a continuum.

-1. Boil the kettle (100C).
+1. Boil a kettle of water (100C).

 3. Cover the bottom of the vessel in a thin layer of tea leaves.

-4. Fill with boiled water.
+4. Fill the vessel with boiled water.

 5. Wait until cool enough to drink.